scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

    - The content of the `eContent` field MUST be the DER-encoded TRC payload.
 This has the benefit that the format is backwards compatible with PKCS #7, as described in Section 5.2.1 of {{RFC5652}}.
 - `SignedData` sequence:
    - The `certificates` field MUST be left empty.
 The certificate pool used to verify a TRC update is already specified in the `certificates` field of the predecessor TRC's payload (see also [](#cert)).
    - The `version` field MUST be set to "1".
-This is because SCION uses the "id-data" content type to encapsulate content info, and does not specify any certificate in the `SignedData` sequence (see also Section 5.1 of {{RFC5652}}).
+This is because SCION uses the "id-data" content type to encapsulate content info and does not specify any certificate in the `SignedData` sequence (see also Section 5.1 of {{RFC5652}}).
 - `SignerIdentifier` choice:
    - The type of signer identifier chosen here MUST be `IssuerAndSerialNumber`.
 - `SignerInfo` sequence: